-To learn more about the effects of the current, widespread omega-imbalance, see “Women’s’ Excess Omega-6 Intake Raises Health Risks”, “Prostate/Colon Health Linked to Omega-6/Omega-3 Ratio”, and “Omega-6/Omega-3 Imbalance Pushes Heart/Diabetes Perils”, and search our news archive for “omega-6”.
+To learn more about the effects of the current, widespread omega-imbalance, see “Women’s’ Excess Omega-6 Intake Raises Health Risks”, “Prostate/Colon Health Linked to Omega-6/Omega-3 Ratio”, and “Omega-6/Omega-3 Imbalance Pushes Heart/Diabetes Perils”, and see the Omega-3 / Omega-6 Balance section of our news archive.

 And this extreme omega-imbalance may also blunt development of human brains, as we reported previously (See “Omega-3s Boost Infant Brains; Omega-6 and Trans Fats Hinder Them”).